Mini Donut 5K

 Each year our 5K honors and remembers a different person lost to suicide.

-If you or anyone you know is struggling with thoughts of suicide, please contact the National Suicide Prevention Lifeline, 24 hours a day, 7 days a week at: 1.800.273.8255
+If you or anyone you know is struggling with thoughts of suicide, please contact the National Suicide Prevention Lifeline, 24 hours a day, 7 days a week by dialing 988 or calling: 1.800.273.8255